Feel the Rush in Langlade County!

 Horseback Riding Trails include Crocker Hills Horse and Dog Sled Trail, Moccasin Lake Riding Trail, and Popple Ridge Trail.
 This is one of the reasons why Langlade County was branded “The County Of Trails!”

 Like to mountain bike?
-Bikers can choose from the Nicolet Roche Trail, Jack Lake Trail, City of Antigo Single Track Moutain Bike Trail, Moccasin Lake Trail, Gartzke Flowage Trail.
+Bikers can choose from the Nicolet Roche Trail, Jack Lake Trail, City of Antigo Single Track Moutain Bike Trail, Moccasin Lake Trail, or Gartzke Flowage Trail.
 Road biking enthusiasts can ride miles of quiet, lightly traveled county roadways.
 For shorter road biking routes, try Antigo’s City Bike Route and Antigo Springbrook Trail.

-ATVers/UTVers love the 96 miles of ATV trails in Langlade County including the Augustyn Springs, Parrish Highlands, Pickerel/Pearson, and White Lake ATV/UTV Trails.
+ATVers/UTVers love the 106 miles of ATV/UTV trails in Langlade County including the Augustyn Springs, Parrish Highlands, Pickerel/Pearson, and White Lake ATV/UTV Trails.
 The trails are very scenic and traverse glacial moraines, upland hardwoods, cedar swamps, and small rivers and lakes.
 The terrain is slightly rolling to very hilly.
 Trails link to the Lincoln, Oneida, Forest, and Oconto County ATV trails.
 The Antigo Area ATV/UTV Route allows visitors at the northside hotels access to ride to the Parrish Highlands ATV Trails without hauling the ATV/UTV any further than the hotel.
 The trailhead is located at the corner of Saratoga Street and Amron Avenue.

 Langlade presents an amazing array of winter activities.
 Snowmobilers can look forward to 530 miles of snowmobile trails groomed by 10 different clubs.
 Cross-country skiers can choose from six excellent trails, including Gartzke Flowage Trail, Jack Lake Trail, Kettlebowl Ski Trail, Mocassin Lake Ski Trail, and Springbrook Trail right in Antigo.
 Gartzke Flowage, Moccasin Lake, and Jack Lake trails also offer snowshoeing.
 Langlade County even offers a sled dog training area!

 Kettlebowl Ski Hill has downhill skiing and snowboarding on all naturally made snow.
 It is one of the best family ski hills in Wisconsin.
 Kettlebowl Downhill Ski Area provides great slope skiing/snowboarding for the entire family.
 It has three rope-operated hills and is open every weekend during the winter with weather permitting.
 A volunteer-run facility, it offers the best prices around.
 If sledding is what you are looking for, come to the Antigo Sledding Hill, located in the Railway Activity Park.